JustinLove/onelife-client-patches/README.md

 ### emotion-keys

-Allows triggering emotes with modifier keys combitation.
+Allows triggering emotes with modifier keys combination.
 Alt+key works for me, Ctrl+key is reported to work for others.
 Emote keys are defined in `settings/emotionKeys.ini` with these defaults.
-The emotion commands in the setting file are for conveience only, it uses line number like the base game settings.
+The emotion commands in the setting file are for convenience only, it uses line number like the base game settings.

 h /happy
 m /mad